anbox-cloud/discourse-docs/howto/port/install-as-system-app.md

+Usually, Anbox Cloud installs APKs as user apps in the Android container.
+It is possible to install apps as system apps though.

-Normally, a user app is signed by the developer and restricted to fewer permissions at runtime while a system app is usually [signed with the platform key](https://source.android.com/devices/tech/ota/sign_builds) when building an Android image, it's pre-installed under the system partition and running a process with some ["signature" protection level permissions](https://developer.android.com/guide/topics/manifest/permission-element.html#plevel) in Android container.
-An application must be running as a system app if it
+A user app is normally signed by the developer and has restricted permissions at runtime.
+A system app, on the other hand, is usually [signed with the platform key](https://source.android.com/devices/tech/ota/sign_builds) when building an Android image.
+It is pre-installed under the system partition and runs a process with some ["signature" protection level permissions](https://developer.android.com/guide/topics/manifest/permission-element.html#plevel) in the Android container.

+An application must be running as a system app if:

-- requires to access Android hidden APIs
+- The app requires access to hidden Android APIs.
-- gains some signature protection level permissions
+- The app gains some "signature" protection level permissions.

-Anbox Cloud allows a user app to be installed as a system app in Android container.
-This can be done by
+Installing a user app as a system app in an Android container requires the following preparations:

-1. create an addon
+1. Create an addon.
-2. call the `aam install-system-app` command in the `pre-start` hook of the addon
+2. Call the `aam install-system-app` command in the `pre-start` hook of the addon.
-3. include the addon in an application after adding it to AMS
+3. Include the addon in an application after adding it to AMS.
-4. enable `allow_custom_system_signatures` feature in application manifest file
+4. Enable the `allow_custom_system_signatures` feature in the application manifest file.
-5. create the application
+5. Create the application.

-Then you will have the APK installed as system app in Android container after the application is created successfully.
+When the application is created successfully, the APK will be installed as a system app in the Android container.

 ### Make a system app

-To be a system app running a process with system privileges, you must add the attribute `android:sharedUserId="android.uid.system"` into the `<manifest>` tag in the AndroidManifest.xml file of your Android application.
+To build your app as a system app instead of a user app, add the attribute `android:sharedUserId="android.uid.system"` into the `<manifest>` tag in the `AndroidManifest.xml` file of your Android app.
+This attribute will allow the app to run a process with system privileges.

 ```xml
 ...